polyphony-chat/docs/SPECIFICATION.md

 ```
 Fig. 6: Sequence diagram of a successful message signature verification.

+Bob's client may now choose to cache Server A's public identity key and Alice's ID-CERT, so that it does not have to request them again in the future, as long as the ID-CERT/Server public key do not change.
+If Bob's client receives another message from Alice, it can now verify the signature of the message with the cached public identity key and certificate.

+!!! bug "TODO"

+    TODO: What about multiple devices?
+Should the client cache all public identity keys and certificates for a user?
+Should the client cache the public identity key and certificate for the device that sent the message?
+How would the client know which device sent the message?
+Session IDs? hmm

 If the verification fails, Bob's client may try to request Alice's public identity key and certificate from Server A (Alice's home server), and try to verify the signature again.
-If the verification fails again, the message should be treated with extreme caution.
+Should the verification fails again, the message should be treated with extreme caution.

 !!! info

     A failed signature verification does not always mean that the message is invalid.
 It may be that the user's identity key has changed, and that Server B has not yet received the new public identity key.

-!!! bug "TODO"

-    TODO: We currently say that the certificate generated by a users home server has to be attached to every message they send.
-This is not the case, as the certificate is only needed when the user's public identity key changes.
-This should be fixed throughout the document.

 #### 7.2.2 Multi-device support